Tuesday, April 12, 2016

 After breakfast, we went kayaking wearing our brightly coloured orange life jackets on, there we were let loose onto the open water.

 ‘I’ve done a bit of canoeing before, I’m sure the principles are the same.’

-It took a moment to fathom out how to steer the damn thing, but with practice and determination we were able to manoeuvre it.
+It took a moment to fathom out how to steer the damn thing, but with practice and determination, we were able to manoeuvre it.
 Annie sat in the front while I sat behind.
-Our group were all scattered all over the place with their brightly coloured life jackets on, we were easily visible, just in case we confronted a kraken like sea monster.
+Our group were all scattered all over the place with their brightly coloured life jackets on, we were easily visible, just in case we confronted a Kraken like a sea monster.

 ‘We are going out too far.
 We won’t get back.
 We don’t have a lot of time left.’
 Winged Annie.

 ‘Don’t worry, beyond the horizon is the edge of the world.
 That is where we’ll fall off, never to be seen again.’

 ‘I’m been serious! you’re OK you can swim, I’m not very good at it.’